Darkside138/DiscordSoundboard/README.md

 If you'd like to buy me a beer for my efforts, it's always appreciated.
 You can do so [here](https://www.paypal.me/DFurrer)

 ## Planned Future Features
 Creating a bot instance for each unique channel/server combination for busy servers.
-Currently there is one bot thread for each server.
+Currently, there is one bot thread for each server.

 ## application.properties file
 Backup your application.properties before the update to a new Version.